In French, there are words that express a part of something (some or any in questions).

 Tu veux des épinards ?Do you want some spinach?

-When things are countable (dogs, cars etc.) and you want to say some, you use des.
+When things are countable (dogs, cars etc.) and you want to say some things, you use des.

-However, with uncountable things, we use du, de la, de l' to say some, as such:
+things, we use du, de la, de l', des

 ||Je mange de la confiture.